Advances of Stem Cell Therapeutics in Cutaneous Wound Healing and Regeneration | Canada Hyperbarics Skip to main content

 Canadian Relevance

 No direct Canadian connection identified in the authors or study location.
-However, the study's focus on wound healing is relevant to Health Canada-recognized indications for hyperbaric oxygen therapy, such as diabetic foot ulcers, which are a type of chronic wound.
+However, the study's focus on wound healing is relevant to Health Canada-recognised indications for hyperbaric oxygen therapy, such as diabetic foot ulcers, which are a type of chronic wound.

 Study Limitations